30 Super Effective Positive Affirmations You Can Use Every Day

 Sometimes, questions can lead to action in ways that statements cannot.
 In an article on PsychCentral, for example, Dr. Sophie Henshaw notes that a 2010 study published in the journal Psychological Science observed separate groups of people completing anagrams after repeatedly writing down either "I will," "Will I," "I," or "Will."
 Interestingly, those who wrote down "Will I" were able to complete far more anagrams than those who repeatedly wrote "I will."

 So, start your day asking yourself if you'll make it a great one—and then take yourself up on that challenge.
-And for more ways to be productive, check out these 65 Genius Ways to Organize Your Life.

 "I feel safe in the rhythm and flow of ever-changing life."